RobbingSpree/HLMSH-Novel/character details/Felicity Harbor.md

 starting point of the story: Like a puppy, wondering around and following whoever has her, develops a bad relationship with physical affection

+Name: flipflops between using Felicity and Trouble depending on mood once Brun has dubbed her so.

 appearance:
 pale skin, splotched with bruises (at the start of the story, eventually the bruises fade) short silvery blond hair, about neck length, a bit uneven from a inproptu haircut frank gave her a month ago